stefanoa/SASlideMenu/README.md

 To use it in your projects follow these steps:

-.
-Add the SASlideMenu subdir and his content to your project .
-Add a new class which inherit from SASlideMenuViewController and implement SASlideMenuDatSource .
-Add a new UIViewController to your storyboard and make it of the newly created class .
-Add and configure a table to the controller
+* Add the SASlideMenu subdir and his content to your project
+* Add a new class that inherit from **SASlideMenuViewController** and implement **SASlideMenuDatSource**
+* Add a new **UIViewController** to your storyboard and make it of the newly created class
+* Add and configure a table to the controller
-.
-Connect the table to the **slideMenuTableView** outlet .
-Implement the controller following the **ExampleViewController** provided here
+* Connect the table to the **slideMenuTableView** outlet
+* Implement the controller following the **ExampleViewController** provided here

 Test it and you are done!